Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 And you will, too, whoever you are.
 Take a chance on yourself.
 Follow your longing.
-Let your ideas, your work, and your creativity light up the world.
+Let your ideas, your work, and your creative entrepreneurship light up the world.

 Put on the yellow cardigan and show up just as you are, even if you don’t feel perfectly ready.
 Because you may never feel 100% ready—so just go for it.

 What’s the best scariest decision you’ve ever made?
-Drop it proudly in a comment below 👇
+Drop it in a comment below 👇